casangi/casadocs/docs/tasks/task_plotms.rst

       -  index into the number of channels in the selected spws, ranging 0~nChan.
-      -  When channel averaging is enabled, the channel numbers are re-indexed, starting at 0, to reflect the bin number, not the averaged channel number.
+      -  When channel averaging is enabled, the channel numbers are re-indexed starting at 0 to reflect the bin number, not the averaged channel number.

    -  ‘ *freq’* (*‘frequency’*)